Nenniana/MiniAdventureML/README.md

 ## Overview

 MiniAdventureML is a research-driven project designed to explore how machine learning, specifically reinforcement learning through ML-Agents, can be applied to a survival game scenario.
 The agent's task is collect flint and sticks to craft an axe, which is then used to chop down trees and gather enough logs to build a fire.
-The challenge is to complete these tasks before the agent dies from exposure to the cold..
+The challenge is to complete these tasks before the agent dies from exposure to the cold.

 ## Features